What Is the VCP Pattern? Top Trading Strategy for Big Gains

 • Week 5-6: Pullback contracts to just 4%, volume hits lowest in 2 months.

-In week 7, NVDA breaks out on earnings beat and 3x normal volume, leading to a 30% rally in 10 trading days.
+• In week 7, NVDA broke out on an earnings beat and 3x normal volume, leading to a 30% rally in 10 trading days.
 It is a textbook VCP breakout.

 Common Mistakes to Avoid